AreIsAndI/gws-super-resolution/README.md

 ## Project Description
 ![](assets/overview.png)
 This repository was made by team GWS! to complete the final project challenge from Startup Campus.
 In this project, we propose a modified Super-Resolution Generative Adversarial Network (SRGAN) for CCTV system use.
 To use this project, you may want to install some specific library versions on your local machine.
-Also, note that the uploaded project is using a virtual environment.

 ## Contributor
 | Full Name | Affiliation | Email | LinkedIn | Role |